 |Invisalign Teen||£2,500 - £5,000|

 If these costs seem a little overwhelming, ask about payment plans.
 Many dental clinics have ways for you to spread the cost of treatment, often with 0% interest.

 And if you have private dental insurance for your child, it’s worth checking whether your policy will make a contribution towards your kids’ braces costs.
-Some dental plans in the US provide dental cover for children, provided the treatment is deemed medically necessary.
+Some plans provide orthodontic cover for children, provided the treatment is deemed medically necessary.
 Even so, most plans only reimburse around 25% of costs – 50% at most – so out-of-pocket costs typically reach thousands of dollars.